 Your Rights After an Accident

 Floridians have specific car laws to abide by after a car accident.
-Florida follows a pure comparative fault system, so the possibility of filing a lawsuit is not an option right away.
+Florida follows a modified comparative fault system, so the possibility of filing a lawsuit is not an option right away.
 However, that does not mean it is not possible.

 One of the first things a person will have to do following a car accident in Florida is contact their insurance representative.